 If you’re considering starting a consultancy agency, a freelance business, or looking for a new job anytime soon, it’s essential to understand the aspects of successful marketing for that.
-A considerable part of this is improving your online presence, which starts with your website and evolutes to a personal landing page.
+A considerable part of this is improving your personal and professional branding, which starts with your website and evolves into a personal landing page.
 You apply CRO techniques to convert visitors into leads.

 A landing page is called “personal” since its focus is on the persona rather than the business or company.

 What is a Personal Landing Page?

-A personal landing page means that it is your own landing page.
+A personal landing page means that it is your landing page.
 It sells your personal and professional skills to accomplish a fundamental goal, market yourself, and generate leads for you.

 A landing page, per its concept, is where users land for the first time on your website when they are browsing the Internet.
 Therefore, your landing page could be any page of your website as long as it helps your website performs its goal, which may be: